 What is the School Malaise Trap Program?

-Since 2013, the School Malaise Trap Program has teamed up with thousands of students and educators across Canada in order to explore the arthropod diversity found in their schoolyards.
-The program’s goal is to encourage students to explore, question and understand the world around them – starting with their own schoolyard.
-Students are introduced to the life of a biologist and the exciting science of DNA barcoding through comprehensive lesson plans which address multiple specific expectations across elementary and secondary curricula.
+From 2013 to 2016, the School Malaise Trap Program teamed up with thousands of students and educators across Canada in order to explore the arthropod diversity found in their schoolyards.
+The program’s goal was to encourage students to explore, question and understand the world around them – starting with their own schoolyard.
+Students were introduced to the life of a biologist and the exciting science of DNA barcoding through comprehensive lesson plans which address multiple specific expectations across elementary and secondary curricula.

-The School Malaise Trap Program runs during the spring and fall of each year.
-Each participating school receives a program package, educational materials, and a Malaise trap to collect arthropods in their schoolyard for a specified two week period.
-The specimens are sent back to the Centre for Biodiversity Genomics (CBG) at the University of Guelph where they are analyzed, and a report of the results is sent to each school.
+The School Malaise Trap Program randuring the spring and fall of each year.
+Each participating school received a program package, educational materials, and a Malaise trap to collect arthropods in their schoolyard for a specified two week period.
+The specimens were sent back to the Centre for Biodiversity Genomics (CBG) at the University of Guelph where they were analyzed, and a report of the results was sent to each school.

 Experience citizen science!

-Through hands-on research and inquiry based learning, the School Malaise Trap Program encourages students to become actively engaged citizen scientists – their ongoing efforts contribute valuable data to the International Barcode of Life project.
-Over 1,200 new species to the Barcode of Life Data Systems (BOLD) have been discovered since this project began!
+Through hands-on research and inquiry based learning, the School Malaise Trap Program encouraged students to become actively engaged citizen scientists – their efforts contributed valuable data to the International Barcode of Life project.
+Over 1,200 new species to the Barcode of Life Data Systems (BOLD) were discovered during the lifetime of this project!

 To view an individual program’s data report(s), please click here.